Realziad/CTF_Writeups/README.md

 # CTF Writeups Repository
 Welcome to the CTF Writeup Repository!
-This repository contains detailed writeups and solutions for various Capture The Flag challenges that i have solved.
+This repository contains detailed writeups and solutions for various Capture The Flag challenges that i have solved and found it interesting.
 Whether you're a seasoned CTF player looking to sharpen your skills or a newcomer eager to learn, you'll find a wealth of knowledge and insights within these pages.